 Read these questions and answers carefully if you’re considering entering the race.
 If you are not familiar with us check out short video about our flagship rally the Budapest-Bamako.
 We’re bringing the spirit of the Budapest-Bamako to new parts of the world.

-The Baja 4000 is a non-timed, navigational and endurance race and road trip from Los Angeles along to Baja peninsula and back.
+The BAJA XL is a non-timed, navigational and endurance race and road trip from Los Angeles along to Baja peninsula and back.
 Teams can enter in racing and adventure categories.
-The Baja 4000 is a minimal assistance event.
+The BAJA XL is a minimal assistance event.
 There are no rescue teams, no sweeping trucks to collect broken down vehicles, no rescue helicopters or ambulances.
 Minimal assistance means that you have to rely on your own resources, the kindness of others and your good luck to get out of sticky situations.
 In case of severe disasters there is a medical evacuation service.
-The Baja 4000 is a long and difficult competition and road trip for those who have ever dreamt of the Dakar, the Baja 1000 or the Budapest-Bamako.
+The BAJA XL is a long and difficult competition and road trip for those who have ever dreamt of the Dakar, the Baja 1000 or the Budapest-Bamako.

 HOW IS THIS DIFFERENT FROM YOUR OTHER RACE, THE BUDAPEST-BAMAKO?